Andrejkf/solution_advanced_lane_finding/report_template.md

 * hsv_wyMask(): (cell 28 Jupyter notebook).
 Used to apply a color white-yellow mask in HSV_color_space.
 * gray_binary(): (cell 29 Jupyter notebook).
 Used to get a binary thresholded image from images im grayscale.
 I tried using global  histogram equalization but I did not included in this pipeline.
 * hls_channel_binary(): (cell 30 Jupyter notebook).
 Used to apply binary threshold to S or L channel of image in HSL color space.
-* abs_sobel_thresh():  (cell 32 jupyter notebook).
+* abs_sobel_thresh():  (cell 32 Jupyter notebook).
 Used to apply sobel gradients in X or Y direction using cv2.Sobel to gray images.
 * mag_thresh():  (cell 33 Jupyter notebook).
 Used to apply Sobel L2 norm using cv2.Sobel to gray images.
-* dir_threshold():  (cell 34 jupyter notebook).
+* dir_threshold():  (cell 34 Jupyter notebook).
 Used to apply Sobel directional threshold using cv2.Sobel to gray images.
 * binary_threshold():  (cell 37 Jupyter notebook).
 Used to generate the combined binary thresholded image.
 Some images to ilustrate the process are shown below: